CaiLiLab/MuRaL/docs/usage.rst

 Trained models and predicted mutation rate maps of multiple species
 -----------------------------------------------------------------------

-Trained models for four species - *Homo sapiens*, *Macaca mulatta*, *Arabidopsis thaliana* and *Drosophila melanogaster* are provided in the 'models/' folder of the package.
+Trained models (by MuRaL v1.0.0) for four species - *Homo sapiens*, *Macaca mulatta*, *Arabidopsis thaliana* and *Drosophila melanogaster* are provided in the 'models/' folder of the package.
 One can use these model files for prediction or transfer learning.

-Predicted single-nucleotide mutation rate maps for these genomes are available at `ScienceDB <https://www.doi.org/10.11922/sciencedb.01173>`__.
+Predicted single-nucleotide mutation rate maps (by MuRaL v1.0.0) for these genomes are available at `ScienceDB <https://www.doi.org/10.11922/sciencedb.01173>`__.

 Citation